gmarokov/node-fastify-mongo-api/README.md

 `npm run lint`

 ## Testing
-Using Jest for endpoint integration testing and mocking Mongo using in memory DB.
+Using Jest for endpoint integration testing and swaping MongoDB with in memory.
 Code coverage report generated and consumed by [Coveralls](https://coveralls.io/).
 `npm test`